mystocksportfolio/translations/README.md

-This repository contains translations for the My Stocks Portfolio application.
+This repository contains translations for the My Stocks Portfolio (MSP) application.

+To make translation suggestions, you can submit a pull request for [strings.json](https://github.com/mystocksportfolio/translations/blob/main/strings.json).
+If your language is not listed yet, you may add a new entry for your language.

-You may submit a pull request for [strings.json](https://github.com/mystocksportfolio/translations/blob/main/strings.json) to modify translations.
-You may also send an email to info@mystocksportfolio.app with your suggested changes, and we will merge the changes.
+You may also open a ticket (Issues tab) or send an email to info@mystocksportfolio.app with your suggested changes or translation bug reports, and we will try to make the change the next time the app releases.

 Thank you for any help with translating!